mfem/mfem/CONTRIBUTING.md

 - The `data/` directory contains a collection of small mesh files, that are used in the simple example codes and more fully-featured mini applications in the `examples/` and `miniapps/` directories.

+- The `test/` directory contains a collection of tests currently consisting of a unit test suite.
+Baseline and performance testing may live here later.

 - See also the [code overview](http://mfem.org/code-overview/) section on the MFEM website.